First, you were worried about feeding your package. You got through that, and your colony grew.

 Now, your plan is to pop open the hive to confirm what you already know, that the colony is thriving.

 This time the welcoming party isn’t as friendly as you remember.
 In fact, when you open the hive, they seem very eager to be rid of you…

 The hive also doesn’t seem as vibrant as you had expected.
 The ladies aren’t as many as you thought they would be.

-Sure enough, they are storing nectar but you can’t seem to find any brood.
-Could it be that your hive is queenless?
+Sure enough, they are storing nectar, but you can’t seem to find any brood.
+Could it be that your beehive is queenless?

-How do you know your hive is queenless?
+How do you know your beehive is queenless?
 There are five things signs you can look for to confirm your suspicion:

 - Missing eggs and brood

 - Honey and pollen where brood should be

 The queen bee has a monopoly of the egg-laying industry in the hive.
 She does not delegate that duty.
 Therefore, if she’s missing, you have a queenlessbeehive, and there’s no one picking up the slack.

 If you catch the colony in the early stages of queenlessness, you can estimate how long it’s been depending on the stage of development of the brood present in the hive.